WeeLonelySoul/Felix-The-resource-daemon/README.md

-# Felix-The-resource-daemon

-Felix The Bandwidth update is now out!<br />
-Download the new `Felix2.0` from the felix folder now!!<br />
-The bandwidth update adds a couple more features, all of them are bandwidth releated<br />
-Also removing a couple of things, that are not necessary anymore or just doesn't fit the theme that I want Felix to go towards.</br>
+# Felix (The resource daemon)

 ## Important Update!
+(2017/10/30)

+Felix is receiving a rewrite that will be relased later this year or early next year.

+The reason for this is that I didn't like how the code looked/structured.
+There was also a 'couple' of what I would call noobie misstakes in the code.
+The new version is knows as <i>Generation 3</i>, and will be the last time official update that Felix gets.
+As I'm after this project will update/finish [MGS](https://github.com/WeeLonelySoul/louOS-Management-System)

+I will of course release patch fixes, if there is any bugs to squash but otherwise consider this project <b>done</b>.

+The install process will also be updated, as I'm no longer using Ubuntu but rather using Arch on my machine.

 # Backstory to the creation of Felix

 So why did I create Felix?
-Well the computer that I'm currently using is getting pretty old by now.
-So the CPU sometimes goes up to a 100% or the network cards just feels like dying.
+Well the computer that I was using back then was getting pretty old.
+So the CPU was going up to a 100% and the network cards just feels like dying from time to time.
-So that's why I made Felix, to inform me when the network is down, or I'm running out of RAM.
+So that's why I made Felix, to inform me when the network is down, if I'm running out of RAM or if the CPU is getting clogged.

-He's pretty much like a couple of other resource daemons or monitors out there.
-But for me it was important that I had created it and hey sharing is caring.
+He's pretty much like a other resource daemons, or monitors out there.<br>
+But for me it was important that I had created it and hey, sharing is caring.

 # Installation